-Once the bus master has detected a presence, it can issue one of the eight ROM function commands that DS1922L/DS1922T support.
+Once the bus master has detected a presence, it can issue one of the eight ROM function commands that the DS1922E supports.
 All ROM function commands are 8 bits long.
 A list of these commands follows (see the flowchart in Figure 11).